Date of Degree

 Copyright 2010 Steven F. Miller

 Miller, Steven Frederick.
-"The patterning and determinants of craniofacial robusticity in extant Homo sapiens." dissertation, University of Iowa, 2010.
+"The patterning and determinants of craniofacial robusticity in extant Homo sapiens."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.